-The furoshiki is a traditional boxy cloth from Japan used to wrap and transport everything from clothing and gifts to glass bottles.
+He furoshiki is a traditional quadrangular cloth from Japan that is used to wrap and transport all types of objects, from clothing and gifts to glass bottles.

-Furoshiki's name comes from "furo" which means "bath" and "shiki" which means ceremony.
-The tradition dates back to the 14th century, when the Japanese began using public baths called "sento." traditional japanese baths where attendees used this system to wrap their belongings.
-Over time, its use spread and it began to be used by merchants to protect their merchandise.
+The name Furoshiki comes from "furo" which means "bath" and "shiki" which means ceremony.
+The tradition dates back to the 14th century, when the Japanese began using public baths called "sento."
+Traditional Japanese bathrooms where attendees used this system to wrap their belongings.
+Over time its use spread and it began to be used by merchants to protect their merchandise.

-Currently this form of wrapping is made of different types of fabrics, including silk, cotton or nylon.
-The technique is very popular in Japan due to its delicacy and above all for its ecological benefits.
-Their designs and techniques are a reflection of different styles, places and historical times as well as the different crafts of Japan.
+Currently this form of wrapping is made from different types of fabrics, including silk, cotton or nylon.
+The technique is very popular in Japan due to its delicacy and, above all, its ecological benefits.
+Its designs and techniques are a reflection of different styles, places and historical periods as well as the different crafts of Japan.
 Each Furoshiki has a meaning, it tells a story without the need to add words.

 1 comment